Free Spirit (Bonnie Tyler album)

 Free Spirit is the eleventh studio album by Welsh singer Bonnie Tyler, released in Europe on 3 October 1995, by EastWest Records and in the United States on 26 March 1996 by Atlantic Records.
 Tyler recorded the album with numerous producers, and it was her first album release in the UK and the US since Hide Your Heart (1988).

-The album saw only moderate success in a small number of European countries, peaking highest in Norway at no. 22.
+The album saw only moderate success in a small number of European countries, peaking highest in Norway at No. 22.
 Four singles were released in support of the album, with "Making Love (Out of Nothing at All)" narrowly missing the UK Top 40.

 Background and recording

 In the early 1990s, Tyler released three albums through Hansa Records.
 With Dieter Bohlen as her primary collaborator, these albums were primarily aimed at the European market.
 Free Spirit would become Tyler's first album release in the UK and the US since 1988.
 Tyler signed to EastWest Records in 1994.

 Free Spirit features collaborations with an array of producers, including David Foster, Humberto Gatica, Andy Hill, Jeff Lynne, Christopher Neil and Jim Steinman.
 The tracks were recorded in a number of studios, most notably at Compass Point Studios, Bahamas, and The Hit Factory, New York.

-The album reunited Tyler with Jim Steinman to record cover versions of "Two Out of Three Ain't Bad" and "Making Love (Out of Nothing at All)".
+The album reunited Tyler with Steinman to record cover versions of "Two Out of Three Ain't Bad" and "Making Love (Out of Nothing at All)".
 Tyler described the latter as her "follow-up to "Total Eclipse, thirteen years too late".
 The track features operatic vocals provided by Tyler's mother, Elsie Hopkins.
 Tyler stated, "I had a tape of her singing as my nephew played the piano.
-Jim Steinman got to hear this, and he was so impressed that he decided to sample her voice and use it on the track".
+Steinman got to hear this, and he was so impressed that he decided to sample her voice and use it on the track".

 Tyler's cover of "Bridge over Troubled Water" by Simon & Garfunkel features an uncredited guest vocal by Lenny Kravitz, who could not be named due to contractual limitations imposed by his label Virgin Records.
 "Make It Right Tonight" originally appeared on Gary Chapman's album The Light Inside (1994).

 Release and promotion

 Free Spirit was first released in Europe on 3 October 1995 through EastWest Records.
 In the following year, the album was re-issued in Germany with a cover of "Limelight" by The Alan Parsons Project replacing the remix of "Sexual Device".
-Tyler's version of "Limelight" was included on a compilation album titled Atlanta '96 - The Sound of Winners, released by EastWest in support of the German team competing at the 1996 Summer Olympics in Atlanta, Georgia.
+Tyler's version of "Limelight" was included on a compilation album titled Atlanta '96 – The Sound of Winners, released by EastWest in support of the German team competing at the 1996 Summer Olympics in Atlanta, Georgia.
 Free Spirit was released in the United States on 26 March 1996 through Atlantic Records.

-Tyler embarked on a 22-date tour of Germany in support of the album, beginning in Nuremberg on 1 April and concluding in Hof on 11 May 1996.
+Tyler embarked on a 22-date tour of Germany, Austria and Switzerland in support of the album, beginning in Nuremberg on 1 April and concluding in Hof on 11 May 1996.

 In September 2021, Free Spirit was reissued as part of a three-disc box set titled The East West Years 1995–1998 through Cherry Pop.